Dunia-khanfa/Order-Analytics-System/mySQLPoject/README.md

 🔒 Data Integrity: The database uses foreign key constraints and indexes to ensure data consistency and performance.

-Project Structure
+Project Structure:

 The system is composed of two main tables:

 order_details: Stores details of each order, such as the order date, time, and items ordered.

 menu_items: Contains information about each menu item, such as item name, category, and price.

-Sample menu items:
+Sample Menu Items:
 Hamburger: Category - American, Price - $12.95

 Tofu Pad Thai: Category - Asian, Price - $14.5